Training for a leading international children's services group

 When CoreAssets Group, (formerly FCA Group of Companies), made the decision to purchase a new ERP solution to help grow its business, it recognised that in order to ensure its employees would be able to deliver a better service they needed to deliver an effective user training solution programme.

-CoreAssets Group selected Unit4 Agresso Business World from UNIT4 as the solution partner and Optimum Technology Transfer Ltd to develop and support their user training requirements.
+CoreAssets Group selected Unit4 Business World (Agresso) as its preferred system vendor and Optimum to develop and support their user training requirements.

 Initially, the system was implemented in its main UK company, Foster Care Associates, which provides foster carers to almost 3,000 children and young people in the UK.
 This system would then be rolled out across other companies in the group which are based in both the UK and internationally.

 Optimum had a proven background, based on many years of training on Unit4 Business World (Agresso) and they could tailor the training to accommodate the bespoke element of the implementation.
 They were also experienced in producing professional training support documentation and materials to the level of professionalism that was required.

 There were around 900 users to be trained across the UK, most of which would require some degree of hands on training.
 Self service and simpler tasks could be trained using screen casts but the operational side was facing a major change away from the more manual processes that they were used to.

 They would now be working on a fully integrated system, so the whole process of fostering would be entered and managed, ensuring a more accurate and streamlined view function.
 Historically, different regions captured most of this information manually which could lead to some inconsistency.